 I want to thank you for holding me in your thoughts and prayers during this difficult time in my life.
 You may not know that I made it to the other side, and though it wasn’t easy to rebuild, I think I rebuilt a great life.
-I didn’t know you existed back then, and even when I started to think you might, I wasn’t able to see you and express my gratitude.
+I didn’t know you existed back then, and even when I started to think you might, I couldn’t see you and express my gratitude.

-If you were one of those two young women mentioned above, please know I did not give into my Snow White fear of eating apples from strangers, and your apple nourished my body and helped heal my broken spirit by providing me the knowledge that people do in fact care about each other.
+If you were one of those two young women mentioned above, please know I did not give into my Snow White fear of eating apples from strangers, and your apple nourished my body and helped heal my broken spirit by providing me with the knowledge that people do in fact care about each other.

-To the many unknown well-wishers, I had and continue to have that may never see this letter and may never know their contribution, thank you for the support and the continued efforts to provide it.
+To the many unknown well-wishers I had and continue to have that may never see this letter and may never know their contribution, thank you for the support and the continued efforts to provide it.
 Know that your efforts have not gone unnoticed and that you are appreciated.

 In fact, I would love to meet you and be able to write a follow-up to this post about meeting the unknown well-wisher and learning more about what inspires you to do so.

 I recently read that in Japan, when something breaks, gold is put into the cracks to seal them.
 I want you to know that although my life shattered like a vase, I re-arranged the pieces as best I could and then you sealed the cracks with gold.
 You helped me to create a beautiful mosaic with the broken pieces of my past (something I have always aspired to help others do).